-- Examined the following Valley Water documents and work product to assess service delivery and financial performance and how activities should be performed: - o RESU organization chart - RESU policies and procedures - Valley Water Executive Limitations and other Board Policies - RESU job descriptions - RESU annual reports for FY17 to FY19 (Rental Property Income and Expense reports for the past three fiscal years) - RESU budgets for the past three years (FY20 Adopted) - Real Estate Transaction processing forms - SCVWD Standard Rate Schedule - Tracking sheet used to monitor the status of leases and licenses of non-residential property owned by Valley Water - Checklist used to purge files for preparation for closing Executive Limitation reports 6.7.1 for both anticipated and completed real estate transactions - Timeline to complete a real estate acquisition - o Report of completed appraisals, appraisers over the past five years
+- Examined the following Valley Water documents and work product to assess service delivery and financial performance and to identify potential improvement opportunities: - RESU organization chart - RESU policies and procedures - Valley Water Executive Limitations and other Board Policies - RESU job descriptions - RESU annual reports for FY17 to FY19 (Rental Property Income and Expense reports for the past three fiscal years) - RESU budgets for the past three years (FY20 Adopted) - Real Estate Transaction processing forms - SCVWD Standard Rate Schedule - Tracking sheet used to monitor the status of leases and licenses of non-residential property owned by Valley Water - Checklist used to purge files for preparation for closing Executive Limitation reports 6.7.1 for both anticipated and completed real estate transactions - o Timeline to complete a real estate acquisition - Report of completed appraisals, appraisers over the past five years - Interviewed RESU staff, project managers, unit managers and management in Valley Water's Watershed Design & Construction Division, CPRU and Design & Construction units, District Counsel's Office, Facilities Management Unit, Contractors, and Associated Right-of-Way Services to discuss RESU services. - Examined the files (electronic and hard copy) for 34 total real estate transactions, including 24 acquisitions and 10 sales, exchanges, and dedications including one correction.
+Files were examined to assess the accuracy and completeness of the documentation and the timeliness of the real estate transaction process. - Examined the leases and licenses of Valley Water-owned land, fee schedules, and terms and conditions to assess the financial performance of Valley's Water's property management activities. - Reviewed the industry practices of California Department of General Services for acquisitions, Los Angeles Metropolitan Transportation Authority Program Management Plan (capital improvement infrastructure program), San Francisco Water Power Sewer-Land Use Framework; and U.S. Government Accountability Office Federal Real Property Asset

-- Interviewed RESU staff, project managers, unit managers and management in Valley Water's Watershed Design & Construction Division, CPRU and Design & Construction units, Office of District Counsel, Facilities Management, Contractors, and Associated Right-of-Way Services to discuss RESU services. - Examined the files (electronic and hard copy) for 34 total real estate transactions, including 24 acquisitions and 10 sales, exchanges, and dedications including one correction.
-Files were examined to assess the accuracy and completeness of the documentation and the timeliness of the real estate transaction process. - Examined the leases and licenses of Valley Water-owned land, fee schedules, and terms and conditions to assess the financial performance of Valley's Water's property management activities. - Reviewed the industry practices of California Department of General Services for acquisitions, Los Angeles Metropolitan Transportation Authority Program Management Plan (capital improvement infrastructure program), San Francisco Water Power Sewer-Land Use Framework; and U.S. Government Accountability Office Federal Real Property Asset Management (Leading Practices) to determine the approach of real estate service delivery of other government entities that deliver large capital projects.
-We also reviewed the websites of California water districts and the California Department of Water Resources to identify what right of way and property acquisition information is provided on their external websites.
+Management (Leading Practices) to determine the approach of real estate service delivery of other government entities that deliver large capital projects.
+We also reviewed the websites of California water districts and the California Department of Water Resources to identify what right of way and property acquisition information.